atleast3bees/pong/README.md

 ## How to Use

 The repo comes with a .yaml file for easy configuration.
-The default score limit (when the game ends) is 20 and the default agent is 'player', but these can easily be adjusted.
+The default score limit (when the game ends) is 20 and the default agent (what's controlling the right paddle) is 'player', but these can easily be adjusted.
+Additionally, there is the option 'colorid' which when True, colors all computer controlled paddles to red.
+It is set to False by default.

 <img width="166" alt="Screenshot 2023-07-24 at 2 27 28 PM" src="https://github.com/atleast3bees/pong/assets/111519324/612bcbda-27b1-4e8b-a2f0-07b46c7f3aac">